nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210525 Day64
+Completed the OAuth2 implementation and managed to Authenticate a test user
+#TIL if you don't want to setup a database and it can be a list of dictionaries, you can totally use hard coded dummy values to roll out a demo on time

 ### 20210524 Day63
 Added some basic OAuth2 functionality to one of my PokemonPC API endpoints.
 Also did a deep dive into JSON web tokens (JWT)
 Tomorrow, will complete the OAuth2 authentication implementation and add JWT authorization